ShyBoy233/PyGcodeSender/README.md

 # 3. Notes
 1. <font size=5>Caution:</font> **When you use this script for the first time in a new environment, please always monitor the running status of your machine to avoid unexpected situations.**
+2. When the script is running, single click on the terminal console will suspend the sending process.
+Press "Enter" key to continue.
-2. Baud rate of host computer and microcontroller must be same.
+3. Baud rate of host computer and microcontroller must be same.
 If baud rates are different, no error will be thrown.
 However, the machine will not work and the program stay stuck.
 The next situation is an instance.
 ```console
 PS C:\Users\Administrator\Desktop> python .\pyGcodeSender.py .\CFFFP_toothless.gcode -b 9600
 ========================================================================================================================